 Just to review, here’s how much sleep babies typically need – by age.
 Keep in mind that these are averages based on a lot of things.
 And so if your baby doesn’t fit into any of these averages, it’s not a huge problem.
 It just means that your baby doesn’t fit the “traditional” averages.
 My kids didn’t quite fit it, either.

-Here are some of the reasons of getting your child to sleep well:
+Here are some of the reasons for getting your child to sleep well:

 - Children who get enough sleep have a stronger immune system and are usually healthier.